 Basics of Criminal Procedure

-If you find yourself in the unfortunate situation of being arrested, here is a general outline of what you can expect, Joseph Horowitz, Attorney at Law ** can positively impact your outcome:
+If you find yourself in the unfortunate situation of being arrested, here is a general outline of what you can expect.
+Joseph Horowitz, Attorney at Law can positively impact your outcome when hired:

 When someone is suspected of committing a crime or has been witnessed allegedly committing a crime, law enforcement will arrest an individual and take the suspect into custody, whether on-site or with an issued arrest warrant.
 This is typically the start of criminal proceedings.

 If you are arrested, law enforcement is required to inform you of your rights as a suspect.
 The Miranda Rights, which may change based on jurisdiction, state:

 “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand the rights I have just read to you?”

 Though instinct may be to reason and explain yourself to law enforcement, it’s important to use these rights to your advantage, as any of your statements may be misinterpreted and used against you.
 With a lawyer, statements will be clear and concise and reduce risk of self-incrimination.

 In the event that you are ever arrested in the Pittsburgh area, contact an experienced criminal defense attorney that will work with you to achieve positive results and protect your rights and your future.

 After the arrest, law enforcement personnel will prepare reports which detail the offenses allegedly committed by the suspect.
 The report is distributed to the prosecution team and the defense attorney (if one has been hired at this point).
 The prosecution will decide whether or not to press charges, and which charges to press if that direction is taken.